DaQuanHarley/Azure-Network-Protocals/README.md

 <h2>Actions and Observations</h2>

-Create a resource group so we can put both of our virtual machines in.
+Create a resource group so we can put both of our virtual machines in it.
 Then, make our first virtual machine.
 The first virtual machine we are going to make is a Windows 10 VM.
 Select the resource you made, and then name the virtual machine.
 Make sure you select Windows 10 Pro, version 22H, as the operating system.
 As for the size of the machine, we are going to want at least 2 vCPUs.
 Create a username and password of your choice, and keep the inbound port rules as the default options.

 <p>
 <img src="https://i.imgur.com/Dya86IN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>